c-mawn/genetic-inverse-kinematics/README.md

 After altering the arm configurations in each generation, the algorithm needs to decide which parents and children to keep for the next generation through survivor selection.
 The algorithm does this in 2 ways: explicit mixed parent+child, and elitism.

-The `survivor_select` function selects the suvivors of each generation by sorting both the list of parents and the list of children by their fitness.
+The `survivor_select` function selects the survivors of each generation by sorting both the list of parents and the list of children by their fitness.
 Then explicitly kills the bottom 90% of the parents along with the bottom 10% of the children.
 The remaining 10% of parents and 90% of children then get passed on as the survivors for the next generation.

 The `elitism` function sorts all parents and children into one list, ranked by their fitness.
 After sorting, the function picks the top 50% of the configurations in the list.
 This outputs the same number of configurations that there are in the population (as long as the parents and children lists are the same length, which should always be true)

-Both of these functions successfuly select a group of survivors to move on to the next generation, in slightly different ways.
+Both of these functions successfully select a group of survivors to move on to the next generation, in slightly different ways.

 #### Termination